cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This group has order n, meaning that there are n distinct points.
 This document uses additive notation for the elliptic curve group operation.

-For security reasons, protocols using elliptic curves generally require using a (sub)group of prime order.
+For security reasons, cryptographic uses of elliptic curves generally require using a (sub)group of prime order.
-Let G be a subgroup of the curve of prime order r, where n = h * r.
+Let G be such a subgroup of the curve of prime order r, where n = h * r.
 In this equation, h is an integer called the cofactor.
 An algorithm that takes as input an arbitrary point on the curve E and produces as output a point in the subgroup G of E is said to "clear